Cincinnati Bengals vs. New York Jets NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Home and road insights

-- Away from home, Cincinnati is 3-1 overall and 3-1 against the spread.
+- Away from home, Cincinnati is 3-1 against the spread, and 3-1 overall.

-- In four road games this season, Cincinnati has hit the over once.
+- In four road games this year, Cincinnati has gone over the total once.

 Powered by Data Skrive.